-I am a 95%-retired structural engineer with nearly fifty years’ experience as an engineering mathematician/analyst.
+I am a 98%-retired structural engineer with over fifty years’ experience as an engineering mathematician/analyst.
 Most of my employment has been with consulting engineering firms in Australia, supplemented by a couple of early years in a similar role working in England for an English firm.
 I have also worked for software development firms.

 Key skills and experience